nhibernate/nhibernate-core/README.md

 Nightly Development Builds
 --------------------------

-The quickest way to get the latest release of NHibernate is to add it to your project using NuGet from MyGet feed (<https://www.myget.org/gallery/nhibernate>).
+The quickest way to get the latest development build of NHibernate is to add it to your project using NuGet from MyGet feed (<https://www.myget.org/gallery/nhibernate>).

 In order to make life a little bit easier you can register the package source in the NuGet.Config